neontomo/atlar-bank-api/README.md

 - **non-semantic api** - since my api renames values to be more semantic, i also considered making a separate api route that outputs the original values, for mission critical systems.

-- **structured doc** - i looked at atlars own api documentation which pointed me in the right direction a few times, i would have loved to have built out a more structured api doc like it.
+- **structured doc** - i looked at atlars own API documentation which pointed me in the right direction a few times, i would have loved to have built out a more structured api doc like it, but i made a very simple one at http://localhost:3000/

 - **security** - auth is something i skipped - not only because it would have taken time, but because i don't understand exactly who is using this particular api, which would influence my strategy. in general, i would implement a bearer/JWS token and send it with each request. other nice things: